TankEngine-ish/ct_scan_human_organs_monai_segmentation/README.md

 # Commons Issues You Might Encounter

 - Missing or Corrupted DICOM: Remove non-DICOM files from the folder of your downloaded CT images or pass only .dcm slices to LoadImage.
+- The Windows-only pywin32 package in the requirements.txt will brake your installation if it's being set-up on a UNIX machine.
+Make sure to delete it ot comment it out before installing the dependencies inside.
 - “Kernel does not exist”: Means Jupyter was referencing an old kernel ID.
 Close existing notebooks, re-launch Jupyter from venv, or pick the correct kernel in the notebook UI.
 - High Memory Usage: If you only have ~8 GB RAM, try a smaller CT dataset or reduce resolution.
 The model_lowres.pt is friendlier than model_final.pt.
 - 404 or Missing Model: The wholeBody_ct_segmentation model might not be on NGC anymore.
 Manually clone from the MONAI Model Zoo dev branch.
 Also, you can use another trained model from monai's github page.
-- No GPU: The code can run on CPU, though inference is slower.
-Make sure you remove or override lines in inference.json specifying device: cuda.

 # Finalized Image